Wickliffe, Kentucky, July 17, 2020

 Highway 51 bridge in the background, Near Cairo, Illinois

-Algae near the shore forms the backdrop for the Softserve Cairn, an assemblage of clear and translucent glass.
+Algae and small water plants near the shore form the backdrop for the Softserve Cairn, an assemblage of clear and translucent glass.
 This bank of the Cache River, between US Route 51 and Illinois Route 37 (also called old Us 57 and Ohio River Scenic Highway) is located one mile from the Ohio River.
 A quarter of a mile south of the cairn site, all that remains of the town of Golden Lily is one home at the Taylor Road intersection and a listing in the US Geological Survey Geographic Names Information System.

 N37°15‘20“, W88°30‘14“, Elevation 320 feet